opendataval/opendataval/README.md

 )
 ```

-From here we can run experiments by passing in an experiment function `(DataEvaluator, DataLoader) - > dict[str, Any]`.
+From here we can run experiments by passing in an experiment function `(DataEvaluator, DataFetcher) - > dict[str, Any]`.
 There are 5 found `exper_methods.py` with three being plotable.
 All returns include a pandas `DataFrame`.
 ```python
 df = expermed.evaluate(noisy_detection)
 df, figure = expermed.plot(discover_corrupted_sample)